What is Pupil Premium?

 Pupil Premium Statement

-We also expect the attendance of Pupil Premium students to close the gap (by at least 1%) with their peers.
-We will also ensure the Pupil Premium students continue to access exciting and challenging extra-curricular enrichment to raise aspirations and self-esteem.
+We also expect the attendance of Pupil Premium students to close the gap (by at least 2%) with their peers.
+This will be done through regular attendance monitoring and early intervention when required.
+We will also ensure the Pupil Premium students continue to access exciting and challenging extra-curricular enrichment to raise confidence, including being provided the opportunity to consider life after year 11 in order to raise aspirations.

 2016-17 Planned Expenditure Summary